Australian Organic continues quest for education and joins PIEFA

 PIEFA’s website Primezone provides teachers, parents and students, with an Australian Curriculum driven range of high quality vetted primary industries education resources from Foundation to Year 12.
 The Federal Department of Education has also partnered with PIEFA to implement the program Agriculture in Education.
 Primezone partner schools will each receive $10,000 to support the program as well as PIEFA’s Food and Fibre education program.

 The Australian Organic Schools Program, which has been running for several years, provides free online resources to teachers and parents to teach kids the importance of healthy eating, how plants grow, and how to look after the environment in a fun, easy to understand manner with lots of engaging activities.
-The program has been very popular, thanks in part to committed past ambassadors Pete Evans from My Kitchen Rules, Costa Georgiadis from Gardening Australia and Therese Kerr co-founder of Divine by Therese Kerr.
+The program has been very popular, thanks in part to committed past ambassadors, Costa Georgiadis from Gardening Australia and Therese Kerr co-founder of Divine by Therese Kerr.

 One school which has got a lot out of the Australian Organic Schools Program is Sydney’s Coogee Public School who established their own organic garden.
 They said, “One of the most important things to the school has been demonstrating to kids who live in urban areas that our location does not restrict us in growing our own produce.
 Matching what we grow in the garden with the canteen is a really nice connection and keeps everything happening in the school.”